Mishanya00/They-are-Gigabytes/README.md

 * Miniaudio (C lib for audio that is implemented through miniaudio.cpp and miniaudio.h files)

-* FreetypeGL for text output and fonts support
+* Dear ImGui for user interface

 * Others (that I maybe forget or will add in future)